schooltool-project/schooltool-book/source/database.rst

 Unlike most web applications, SchoolTool does not use a relational database such as MySQL or PostgreSQL.
 Instead, it uses ZODB -- the Zope Object Database.
 ZODB has some specific characteristics a SchoolTool site manager should be aware of.

+The main drawback to this, from the point of view of a school's systems administrator or programmer, is that you cannot simply directly access data in the form of raw tables.
+It has to be done programmatically in Python, either from a module in the main server application, or an external Python script that imports much of SchoolTool's object model.

+If you have specific needs for data reporting, don't hesitate to contact us.

 Where is the data?
 ------------------